A double-dimensional approach to formal category theory: Composition of horizontal morphisms

-Closing this section, here we will show the equivalence of the notions of hypervirtual double category and virtual double category in the case that all horizontal units exist.
-We shall denote by $\fcmCat_\textup u \subset \fcmCat$ the locally full sub-$2$-category consisting of virtual double categories that have all horizontal units, and the \emph{normal} functors---that preserve the cocartesian cells defining horizontal units---between them, and all transformations between those.
-Likewise $\fcblmCat_\textup u \subset \fcblmCat$ denotes the full sub-$2$-category consisting of hypervirtual double categories that have all horizontal units; remember that any functor between hypervirtual double categories preserves horizontal units (\corref{functors preserve horizontal units}).

-Recall the strict $2$-functor $\map U{\fcblmCat}{\fcmCat}$ of \propref{2-category of (fc, bl)-multicategories}, which maps any hypervirtual double category $\K$ to its underlying virtual double category $U(\K)$ consisting of its objects, morphisms and unary cells.
-Clearly the cocartesian cells in a hypervirtual double category $\K$ form again cocartesian cells in $U(\K)$, so that $U$ restricts to a strict $2$-functor $\map U{\fcblmCat_\textup u}{\fcmCat_\textup u}$. \begin{theorem} Let $\K$ be a virtual double category that has all horizontal units and suppose that, for each object $A$ in $\K$, a cocartesian cell $\eta_A$ that defines its unit $I_A$ has been chosen.
-Consider to each unary cell $\phi$ of $\K$, as on the left below, a new unary cell $\bar\phi$ as on the right, that is of the same form, and to each unary cell $\psi$ as on the left a new nullary cell $\bar\psi$ as on the right.

-The objects and morphisms of $\K$, together with the unary cells $\bar\phi$ and the nullary cells $\bar\psi$, form a hypervirtual double category $N(\K)$ that has all horizontal units.
-Composition of cells in $N(\K)$ is given by

-where $\psi'$ is the unique factorisation of $\psi$ through the cocartesian path of cells $(\eta_{\bar\phi_1}, \dotsc, \eta_{\bar\phi_n})$, where $\eta_{\bar\phi_i} \coloneqq \eta_{C_{i'}}$ if $\bar\phi_i$ is nullary with horizontal target $C_{i'}$ and $\eta_{\bar\phi_i} \coloneqq \id_{K_i}$ if $\bar\phi_i$ is unary with horizontal target $\hmap{K_i}{C_{i'}}{C_i}$.
+where $\psi'$ is the unique factorisation of $\psi$ through the cocartesian path of cells $(\eta_{\bar\phi_1}, \dotsc, \eta_{\bar\phi_n})$, where $\eta_{\bar\phi_i} \dfn \eta_{C_{i'}}$ if $\bar\phi_i$ is nullary with horizontal target $C_{i'}$ and $\eta_{\bar\phi_i} \dfn \id_{K_i}$ if $\bar\phi_i$ is unary with horizontal target $\hmap{K_i}{C_{i'}}{C_i}$.
 The identity cells in $\K$, for morphisms $\hmap JAB$ and $\map fAC$, are given by

-The strict $2$-functor $\map U{\fcblmCat_\textup u}{\fcmCat_\textup u}$ and the assignment $\K \mapsto N(\K)$ extend to form a strict $2$-equivalence $\fcblmCat_\textup u \simeq \fcmCat_\textup u$. \end{theorem}
+The strict $2$-functor $\map U{\AugVirtDblCat_\textup u}{\VirtDblCat_\textup u}$ and the assignment $\K \mapsto N(\K)$ extend to form a strict $2$-equivalence $\AugVirtDblCat_\textup u \simeq \VirtDblCat_\textup u$. \end{theorem}

 \begin{example} Let $\K$ be any virtual double category.
 As we have seen in \exref{monoids have units}, the monoids and bimodules in $\K$ form a unital virtual double category $\Mod(\K)$.
-The corresponding unital hypervirtual double category was described in \propref{(fc, bl)-multicategory of monoids}. \end{example}
+The corresponding unital augmented virtual double category was described in \propref{(fc, bl)-multicategory of monoids}. \end{example}

 \begin{proof}[Proof of \thmref{unital fc-multicategories}] That the composition for $N(\K)$ defined above satisfies the associativity and unit axioms is a straightforward consequence of the those axioms in $\K$, together with the uniqueness of factorisations $\psi'$ through cocartesian paths.